Fit over 70: a senior-friendly gym — poem

 you’re not a source of pride or fear

 you can pause without causing alarm

-you can shine without an avalanche of praise
+you can shine without hearing a hymn

-and not to flip my head around
+and not to flip your head around

 Photo from Architecture.org.nz, poem by Rachel McAlpine CC BY 2.0

 22 thoughts on “Fit over 70: a senior-friendly gym — poem”

 Good for you indeed!
 You’ve inspired me to think about going-to-the-gym again.